SynchronVM/SynchronVM/spec/architecture.md

 There is a list of contexts (separate instances of code and state) that can execute in a time-shared fashion on the execution unit.

-(TODO: Maybe cooperative scheduling at this level?
-This would require "go to sleep" operations in the bytecode.)
+_Todo: Maybe cooperative scheduling at this level?
+This would require "go to sleep" operations in the bytecode._

 The contexts that are executed on one VM are sharing the memory resources of the Virtual Machine Container.

 <!-- [Scheduler] -> [Execution Parameters] -->
 <!-- [Scheduler] -> [Sleep Manager]  -->